Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

 Azure Data Lake Storage Gen2 was designed to:

-- Service multiple petabytes of information while sustaining hundreds of gigabits of throughput
+- Serve multiple petabytes of information while sustaining hundreds of gigabits of throughput
 - Allow you to easily manage massive amounts of data

 Key Features of DataLake Storage Gen2 include: